By Francois DeMadre ,

 In general, uninsured risks are those that a contractor has chosen not to cover with an insurance policy, while uninsurable risks are those that insurance companies will not cover due to their unpredictability or high likelihood of occurrence.
 Key risks in both categories include:

 These risks can affect the PaR.
-Such risks can usher in unforeseen expenses, cause project delays, or even trigger cancellations, thereby augmenting the PaR exposure and potentially neutralizing projected profit.
+Such risks can usher in unforeseen expenses, cause project delays, or even trigger cancellations, thereby augmenting the PaR exposure and potentially neutralising projected profit.

 To help control PaR, contractors should weave risk management strategies into their core business operations.
 This involves pinpointing and evaluating potential risks, determining their potential financial ramifications, and formulating and applying mitigating strategies.
 Persistent monitoring and periodic reassessment of risks are vital to ensure the continued efficacy of these strategies throughout the project's duration.